HuangZikang-TJU/Aug4TSE/README.md

 - {test}.npy the speaker embeddings of enrollment speeches that you want to use to evaluate TSE models

 Follow the steps in ./TSE to create:
-- evalutation.log the evaluation results
+- evaluation.log the evaluation results